ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 ## Scene 64: EXT.
 MAC'S BACKYARD - THE TREE

 _MAC uses his fishing line kit to tie down a device._

+Makayla runs out of the kitchen and everyone tries to get her to stay - but she is determined.
+And escapes - she runs away through the tall grass.

 ## Scene 65: EXT.
 MAKAYLA'S BACKYARD